petermacp/mlw.public.health.group/README.md

     teaching, industry, science writing, something else), and talk to Peter about it to make sure you’re getting the training you need for that career
-  - Make sure you meet all instutional deadlines (e.g., for your exams, PGR requirements, upgrading, and thesis) – and make sure Peter/your other supervisors are aware of them\!
+  - Make sure you meet all institutional deadlines (e.g., for your exams, PGR requirements, upgrading, and thesis) – and make sure Peter/your other supervisors are aware of them\!
   - Prioritise time for research.
 Coursework and teaching are important, but ultimately your research gets you your degree and prepares you for the next stage of your career.